seamusdemora/PiFormulae/CheckPiTemperature.md

 ---

-<b id="f1">Note 1:</b> If you have more than a few aliases or functions, you may find it preferable to put them in a separate file; e.g. `~/.bash_aliases`.
+<b id="f1">Note 1:</b> If you have more than a few aliases (or functions), you may find it preferable to put them in a separate file; e.g. `~/.bash_aliases`.
 Why?
-Frequent edits to `~/.bashrc` may result in accidental changes that affect `bash` default behavior, and putting it back might be difficult - the restoration will certainly require more of your time!
+Frequent edits to `~/.bashrc` may result in accidental changes that affect `bash` default behavior, and restoring it might be difficult - the restoration will certainly require more of your time!
 Therefore, placing your aliases and functions in `~/.bash_aliases` may be a better approach.
 Note also that the filename `~/.bash_aliases` works **because** this filename is defined in `~/.bashrc` as follows:

 ```bash
 if [ -f ~/.bash_aliases ]; then